unclechu/pi-pedalboard/README.md

    It will start a daemon that simulates numpad keys pressing by pushing on buttons on pedalboard.
 You could use this as basic example for everything you could imagine.
-I'm actually use it for switching between [guitarix](http://guitarix.org/) presets.
+I'm actually using it for switching between [guitarix](http://guitarix.org/) presets.

 ## Author